South Side Science Festival

 John’s research centers on transition metal chemistry, blending organic chemistry, spectroscopy, materials chemistry, and biology to understand the interplay between natural and synthetic (man-made) systems.

-Assistant Professor of Molecular Engineering
+Professor of Molecular Engineering

 Sarah King, PhD